 Black Stabilizer is available as well, which can alter the gamma curvature to make objects in shadows more visible, which is great for FPS games.

 Lastly, note that the monitor has a flicker-free backlight and an integrated low-blue light filter.

 Design & Connectivity

-While the stand of the monitor is tilt-only (-5°/15°), the screen is detachable and VESA mount compatible via the 100x100mm pattern.
+While the monitor’s stand is tilt-only (-5°/15°), the screen is detachable and VESA mount compatible via the 100x100mm pattern.
 The screen also has a matte anti-glare coating which eliminates reflections.

-Connectivity options include DisplayPort 1.2 (with HDR support), two HDMI 2.0 ports, a headphones jack, and dual 5W integrated speakers.
+Connectivity options include DisplayPort 1.2 (with HDR support), two HDMI 2.0 ports, a headphone jack, and dual 5W integrated speakers.
 HDCP 2.2 is supported as well allowing you to stream 4K UHD content.